 I’ve been off the radar for a while.
-One thing led to another, I made a decision, some things fell into place, other things fell by the wayside.
+One thing led to another, I made a decision, some things fell into place, and other things fell by the wayside.

 Truth be told: I wanted some things – even some people – out of my life.

 Now, I’m back.
-For better or worse, I believe in … me, again.
+For better or worse, I believe in … myself, again.
 It’s unnerving to lose yourself.
 I did, for a long time (partly because I wanted to, mostly because I had to).

 Thing is, too often I allowed other people (my bosses) to dictate circumstances.
 I understood why they wanted to do A, B, C but I knew those marching orders were crap.